-Enable UPnP: To use the Universal Plug and Play (UPnPTM) feature click on Enabled.
+Enable UPnP IGD: To use the Universal Plug and Play (UPnP[TM]) feature check the box.
 UPnP provides compatibility with networking equipment, software and peripherals.

-WAN Ping: Checking the box will allow the DIR-826L to respond to pings.
+Enable WAN Ping Checking the box will allow the DIR-860L to respond Response: to pings.
 Unchecking the box may provide some extra security from hackers.